resfahani/GVM-Interface/README.md

 ###### Meta Information

 # Installation
-Use php command and run with build-in web server:
+Use the php command and run the built-in web server:

 php -S 127.0.0.1:8000

-In case of using an updated macOS, the php is not installed.
-It can be installed by brew package.
+In the case of using a macOS, the PHP can be installed by using the brew package.

 brew install php

 # Citation

+# References